Khushboo-104/verve_gymnasium_gym_managementSystem/README.md

 # verve_gymnasium_gym_managementSystem
-this the Gym management system project it is the full stake project using front-end technology as (html,css,javascript) and backend technology as the php and the database is mysql . and server is Xampp
+this the Gym management system project it is the full stake project using (html,css,javascript),php, mysql ,Xampp . this project is use to mange the gym opration in the digital , it reduse the manual work and paper work , also reduce the human error ,